kennethormandy/craft-api2pdf/README.md

 composer require kennethormandy/craft-api2pdf
 ```

-Then, in the Craft CMS Control Panel, go to Settings → Plugins, and click the “Install” button for craft-api2pdf.
+Then, in the Craft CMS Control Panel, go to Settings → Plugins, and click the “Install” button for Craft Api2Pdf.
 Or run:

 ```sh
 ./craft install/plugin api2pdf